umair-io/terraform_aws/README.md

 ### What are we going to do today?

 We are going to be building our first ec2 instance, without AWS GUI console, in an automated way using terraform.
-We will also setup a security group (firewall) to allow for web port so we can view our web server (which we will alos provision) in the browser.
+We will also setup a security group (firewall) to open web port (80) so we can view our web server (which we will also provision) in the browser.

  Lets get started!